COSMIC ARMCHAIR’S first full length indie electronic pop / synthpop album CONTACT is out on November 17th, 2017.

 Back in Singapore, they created a unique hybrid Peranakan / electronica show Digital Dondang Sayang, featuring pantun (traditional Peranakan poems) written by Ben’s great grandfather in the early 1900s.
 The show was performed at the NUS Baba House.

-Cosmic Armchair is back in the studio, recording new songs that will be released soon.
-In the meantime, they are remixing other artists, including German dark electro duo Totem Obscura, Belgian gothic metal / dark electro duo Lovelorn Dolls (Miss Friday Night), Spanish electropop band Mondtraume (Life is short), Simon Carter (Reasons), Singapore’s Lunarin (The Sky) and Emily Haw (Waiting), and for competitions (Count On Me Singapore Stadium Mix for SGRemixed, and Linkin Park’s The Catalyst for the Warner Music Linkin Park Remix Competition, and Beautiful Clothes for the TV Mania competition).
+Cosmic Armchair’s first full length indie electronic pop / synthpop album CONTACT is out on November 17th, 2017.
+In the meantime, they have been remixing other artists, including German dark electro duo Totem Obscura, Belgian gothic metal / dark electro duo Lovelorn Dolls (Miss Friday Night), Spanish electropop band Mondtraume (Life is short), Simon Carter (Reasons), Singapore’s Lunarin (The Sky) and Emily Haw (Waiting), and for competitions (Count On Me Singapore Stadium Mix for SGRemixed, and Linkin Park’s The Catalyst for the Warner Music Linkin Park Remix Competition, and Beautiful Clothes for the TV Mania competition).
 They also contributed cover versions to tribute albums to electronic music pioneers Front 242 (Work 242) and also The Cure (Friday I’m In Love).

 High Resolution Photos

 Click to download high resolution photos for your publication.

 Cosmic Armchair songs are available for download on iTunes, Amazon MP3, Alfa-Matrix Store, and for streaming on Spotify.